HSBC & WWF

 The five-year HSBC Water Programme is working to improve water resource management in key river basins; bring safe water and sanitation to millions of people; and raise awareness about the global water challenge.

 Running from 2012 – 2016 we will build on the success of the HSBC Climate Partnership which concluded in 2011 and Investing in Nature which concluded in 2006.

 Securing freshwater has been at the heart of our work since we were founded in 1961.

-Under the HSBC Water Programme we’ll be working with local authorities, businesses and communities to implement new practices and policies that will help to protect rivers in five priority freshwater places; the Yangtze, Ganges, Mekong, Pantanal and Rift Valley.
+Under the HSBC Water Programme we are working with local authorities, businesses and communities to implement new practices and policies that are helping to protect rivers in five priority freshwater places; the Yangtze, Ganges, Mekong, Pantanal and the Mara.

 Collectively these basins are home to nearly one billion people and some of the world’s most endangered species.
-We will create healthy rivers, that support thriving ecosystems, as well as local businesses and communities by:
+We are creating healthy rivers, that support thriving ecosystems, as well as local businesses and communities by:

 - Tackling erosion

 - Ensuring water is used efficiently by all